 6) Process metal runners and screw them with surface.

-The cool thing about joining metal and wood: When the wooden planks are pulled to the metal, even out the last irregularities.
-If the dining table is still not completely smooth, you can loosen a few more screws and put thin plates or cardboard between them.
-This can be a bit of a fiddly job, but it's worth it in the end.
+The cool thing about joining metal and wood: When the wooden planks are pulled against the metal, the last unevenness will be evened out.
+If the dining table is still not completely smooth, you can loosen a few more screws and place thin boards or cardboard in between.
+This may involve a bit of fiddling around, but it's worth it in the end 🙂

-How do you like the self-made dining table?
-Do you have any questions, tips or suggestions?
+How do you like the self-built dining table?
+Do you have any questions, suggestions or further tips?
 Then I look forward to your comment.

-PS.: I have not only built the dining table itself and the instructions here in the Do It Yourself Blog published.
-At the same time I have also made from the same material a Coffee table and a Desk built by yourself.
-Get you in the respective articles with pleasure still a little inspiration for your DIY furniture.
+PS: I didn't just build the dining table myself by far and the instructions here in the Do It Yourself Blog published.
+From the same material I was also able to create a Coffee table and a Build desk yourself.
+Get some additional inspiration for your DIY furniture in the respective articles.

 Dear Christoph,